A Randomized Algorithm for Approximating the Log Determinant of a Symmetric Positive Definite Matrix: Additive error approximation for general SPD matrices

 \subsection{Algorithm}

-Lemma~\ref{lem1} indicates the following ``high-level'' procedure for computing the logdet of an SPD matrix $\matA$: \begin{enumerate} \item Compute some $\alpha$ with $\lambda_1(\matA) < \alpha$. \item Compute $\matC = \matI_n - \matA / \alpha$. \item Compute the trace of \emph{all} the powers of $\matC$. \end{enumerate}
+Lemma~\ref{lem1} indicates the following high-level procedure for computing the logdet of an SPD matrix $\matA$: \begin{enumerate} \item Compute some $\alpha$ with $\lambda_1(\matA) < \alpha$. \item Compute $\matC = \matI_n - \matA / \alpha$. \item Compute the trace of \emph{all} the powers of $\matC$. \end{enumerate}

-To implement the first step in this procedure we use the ``power iteration'' from the numerical linear algebra literature~(see Section~\ref{sec:power}).
+To implement the first step in this procedure we use the power iteration from the numerical linear algebra literature~(see Section~\ref{sec:power}).
 The second step is straightforward.
 To implement the third step, we keep a finite number of summands in the expansion $\sum_{k=1}^{\infty} \trace{ \matC^k}$.
 This step is important since the quality of the approximation, both theoretically and empirically, depends on the number of summands (denoted with $m$) that will be kept.
 On the other hand, the running time of the algorithm increases with $m$.
-Finally, to estimate the traces of the powers of $\matC$, we use the randomized algorithm of Section~\ref{sec:trace}.
-Our approach is described in detail in Algorithm~\ref{alg1}.
+Finally, to estimate the traces of the powers of $\matC$, we use the randomized algorithm of Section~\ref{sxn:trace}.
+Our approach is described in detail in Algorithm~\ref{alg1a}; notice that step $7$ in Algorithm~\ref{alg1a} is an efficient way of computing